-It can feel difficult to find fresh, new activities for your little preschooler to do at home.
+It can feel difficult to find fresh, new activities for your preschoolers to do at home and at school.
 The truth is children don’t really need fancy, complicated activities.

-These are basic, everyday activities that are on this list because of the multiple educational benefits they provide.
+These are basic, everyday activities.
+They are important because of the multiple educational benefits they provide.

 1. Listening to Stories